Kiopp/custom-hyprland-dotfiles/README.md

 * If they exist; **DELETES** old config
 * Creates symbolic links for my custom configurations
 * Reload hyprland
+#### After the script is run, you need to manually select files in monitor.conf and keybinding.conf
 ## Spicetify setup
 Run the included spotify_setup.fish script.
 ### The script does the following: